Eigenvalue curves for generalized MIT bag models

 \begin{proof}[Proof of \Cref{Th:ParamEigenvalues}] Let $\tau_0 \in \R$ and let $\lambda_\star\in \sigma (\Dirac_{\tau_0})$ be an eigenvalue with multiplicity $\mu_\star$.
 Note that thanks to \Cref{Lemma:SpectrumGenMIT}~$(iii)$ we can assume without loss of generality that $\lambda_\star >m$.
 Then, by \Cref{Prop:LocalParamEig} and taking into account \Cref{Rem:CurvesMultiplicity}, there exist $\mu_\star$ real analytic functions $\lambda_1(\tau), \ldots, \lambda_{\mu_\star}(\tau)$ defined in a neighborhood of $\tau_0$, such that $\lambda_j(\tau) \in \sigma(\Dirac_\tau)$ and $\lambda_j(\tau_0) = \lambda_\star$ for $j = 1,\ldots,\mu_\star$.
 Each of these functions $\lambda_j(\tau)$, some of them possibly equal in a neighborhood of $\tau_0$, is associated to a different eigenfunction which also depends analytically on $\tau$.

-Let $\lambda(\tau)$ be one of these analytic eigenvalue curves and let $\varphi_\tau$ be its associated eigenfunction, which can be taken to have norm equal to $1$ in $L^2(\Omega)^4$.
-The curve $\lambda(\tau)$ can be continued analytically in a maximal interval $I$ in which $\lambda(\tau)$ represents an eigenvalue of $\Dirac_\tau$ (this is true even when the graph of $\lambda(\tau)$ crosses the graph of another such eigenvalue curve, see the comments in \cite[\textrm{VII}-\S3.2]{Kato}).
+Let $\lambda(\tau)$ be one of these analytic eigenvalue curves and let $\varphi_\tau$ be an associated eigenfunction, which can be taken to have norm equal to $1$ in $L^2(\Omega)^4$.
+The curve $\lambda(\tau)$ can be continued analytically in a maximal interval $I$ in which $\lambda(\tau)$ represents an eigenvalue of $\Dirac_\tau$ with associated eigenfunction $\varphi_\tau$ (this is true even when the graph of $\lambda(\tau)$ crosses the graph of another such eigenvalue curve, see the comments in \cite[\textrm{VII}-\S3.2]{Kato}).
 Our goal is to prove that $I =\R$.

 By contradiction, let us assume that $I \neq \R$, and let $\tau^\star$ be a finite end of the maximal interval $I$ ---that is, $\tau^\star \in \partial I$ and $|\tau^\star|<+\infty$.
 Then, we set $\lambda^\star := \lim_{\tau \to \tau^\star}\lambda(\tau)$, which exists by the monotonicity of $\lambda(\tau)$ shown in \Cref{Prop:DerivativeEigenvalues}.
 We claim that $\lambda^\star $ is finite.
 Indeed, by the formula for $\lambda'(\tau)$ given by \eqref{Eq:Lambda'Formula2} and using that $\lambda(\tau) > m$, we get $(\lambda(\tau) - m)' \leq \lambda(\tau) - m$, and therefore $m < \lambda(\tau) \leq C( 1 + e^\tau)$ for $\tau \in I$, with some constant $C$ depending on $m$ and $\tau_0$.
 As a consequence, since $\tau^\star < +\infty$, $\lambda(\tau)$ cannot tend to $+\infty$ as $\tau \to \tau^\star$.